mitmedialab/Realtime-Community-Sign/INSTALL.md

 4) Run Our Software
 ========

 Reboot the router and our software should run automatically!
+Keep an eye on `/var/log/lib-sign-ctrl.log` to see what is happening.